 To receive an official filing date in Canada, you must submit no less than the following:

-- a statement that a patent is sought
+- A statement that a patent is sought

-- documentation describing an invention
+- Documentation describing an invention

-- your name
+- Your name

-- your address, or your patent agent's name and address
+- Your address or your patent agent's name and address

-- abstract of the invention (see Glossary or description above)
+- Abstract of the invention

-- claim or claims to the invention
+- Claim or claims to the invention

-- any drawings mentioned in the description
+- Any drawings mentioned in the description

-- appointment of a patent agent or representative, when required
+- Appointment of a patent agent or representative, when required

 Note: It is best to file a full description of your invention and a complete application from the start; however, this is not always possible.
-If necessary, any of the items listed above may be submitted, without charge, within the 15 months following the priority date (or the filing date if there is no priority date).
+If necessary, any of the items listed above may be submitted, without charge, within the 15 months following the priority date (or the filing date, if there is no priority date).

 The application will be open to public inspection (that is, the public will have access to your application) 18 months after the filing date or priority date.
-If you wish, you may request to have your application opened earlier.
+If you wish, you may request to have your application published earlier.